peter-kozarec/io/README.md

    ```

-2. Link against the io library in your CMakeLists.txt:
+2. Link against the libio library in your CMakeLists.txt:

    ```cmake

    ```

-3. Start using io's asynchronous I/O functionality in your code.
+3. Start using libio's asynchronous I/O functionality in your code.

 ## Example

-Here's a simple example demonstrating how to perform asynchronous I/O with io:
+Here's a simple example demonstrating how to perform asynchronous I/O with libio:

 ```cpp